 You don’t need me to tell you that we live in an incredibly busy society.
 Whenever I talk with friends or colleagues, they all tell me a different version of the same story: we are constantly jumping from one meeting, soccer practice, or class to the next, and it’s often a scramble to get it all done.
 I don’t know about you, but I’m ready to slow that down.
 If you’re with me, here are 5 easy ways to simplify your life

-I would like to start this journey with five simple steps.
+I would like to start this journey with five easy steps.

-Why simplify?
+Why simplify your life?
 For starters, simplifying helps uncover what you truly value in life.
 It frees up your schedule to spend time with those you love and (re)discover your passions.
 It helps you recognize your most important goals, and highlights where you should invest your energy.

 Today I am sharing with you five ways that I’m simplifying this month.
 Hopefully over the next four weeks these practices become second nature, and we can tackle even bigger goals next month.
 Are you with me?